 Key Stage Two

 As children progress through the school, they have the opportunity to take group instrument lessons, with recorders being taught in Years 3 and 4, and violins being taught in Years 5 and 6.
 Alongside learning how to play instruments, pupils work on reading and writing music notation on a standard stave.
 This allows them to better discuss and understand the complexities of the music they are listening to – especially in pitch, tempo and dynamics.
 Over their time in Key Stage Two, the children come to understand the wide variety of reasons music has been composed, including the spiritual and religious elements of music.
 They are introduced to music from different cultures and traditions to better discuss the similarities and differences of known works.
-Alongside this, pupils continue to use Charanga to better their understanding of the key elements of music and to question how music makes them feel and why.
+Curricular music is supported through materials within the Kapow scheme of work to better their understanding of the key elements of music and to question how music makes them feel and why.

 Across their time at the Isle of Ely, learners are introduced to a wide variety of musical styles and opportunities for innovation and creativity.
 They have time for self-reflection to consider their areas of strength and areas to improve.
 The integral nature of music and the learner creates an enormously rich palette from which a child may access fundamental abilities such as: achievement, self-confidence, interaction with and awareness of others and self-reflection.

 Key Performance Indicators and quizzes are used to track the knowledge and development of our pupil’s musical ability.
 Video evidence is uploaded to our e-portfolio to track conversation and evidence the levels attained by our leaners.
 These key assessment points will be reviewed across this academic year as the school moves towards the teaching and study of key instruments, as well as pupil knowledge of notation.